Exploring Team Dynamics and Leadership

 Bella Leone

-Bella is a fourth year Psychology major with a minor in Humanistic Management.
+Bella is a fourth-year Psychology major with a minor in Humanistic Management.
 She hopes these two topics will expand her interest in working in group scenarios to improve cohesion and mental well-being.
 She is a member of USF's Hip Hop team VarCity and enjoys cooking, fashion and working as a youth soccer coach

 Project Manager